-On November 5, 2021 (the "Closing" and such date, the "Closing Date"), DocGo Inc., a Delaware corporation (formerly known as Motion Acquisition Corp.) ("DocGo", "we", "us", "our", the "Company"), consummated the previously announced business combination pursuant to that certain Merger Agreement, dated March 8, 2021 (the "Merger Agreement"), by and among Motion Acquisition Corp., a Delaware corporation ("Motion"), Motion Merger Sub Corp., a Delaware corporation and wholly-owned subsidiary of Motion ("Merger Sub"), and Ambulnz, Inc., a Delaware corporation ("Ambulnz").
+On November 5, 2021 (the "Closing" and such date, the "Closing Date"), Motion Acquisition Corp., a Delaware corporation ("Motion" and, following the Closing, the "Company"), consummated the previously announced business combination pursuant to that certain Merger Agreement, dated March 8, 2021 (the "Merger Agreement") by and among Motion, Motion Merger Sub Corp., a Delaware corporation and wholly-owned subsidiary of Motion ("Merger Sub"), and Ambulnz, Inc., a Delaware corporation ("Ambulnz").
+The Merger Agreement provided for, among other things, the merger of Merger Sub with and into Ambulnz, with Ambulnz surviving the merger as a wholly-owned subsidiary of Motion (the "Business Combination"), with the stockholders of Ambulnz became stockholders of Motion.